TIFF to PNG Converter — Free Online

 Quality tips for TIFF → PNG

 When converting TIFF to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For TIFF to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Both formats are lossless, so no image data is discarded in the conversion — a TIFF of text, screenshots, or line-art lands in PNG with edges intact.
+PNG's compression is strong for flat-color and line content but inefficient for photographs, so a photographic TIFF may produce a surprisingly large PNG.

 Troubleshooting